daddyodevil/maximum-rectilinear-crossing-number-of-uniform-hypergraphs-springer-lncs/README.md

-# Maximum Rectilinear Crossing Number of Uniform Hypergraphs Springer - LNCS
+# Maximum Rectilinear Crossing Number of Uniform Hypergraphs

 Source code and data sets for the paper.